NCATSTranslator/ReasonerAPI/ImplementationRules.md

 The terms MUST, SHOULD, MAY are used as defined in RFC 2119  https://tools.ietf.org/html/rfc2119

 ## /asyncquery
-- KPs MAY implment /asyncquery
+- Knowledge Providers (KPs) MAY implement /asyncquery
-- ARAs SHOULD implement /asynquery
+- Autonomous Reasoning Agents (ARAs) SHOULD implement /asyncquery
 - The /asyncquery endpoint SHOULD be left in an OpenAPI definition for a TRAPI endpoint even if if it is not implemented, since it is part of the TRAPI core schema
 - Each TRAPI server MUST indicate with true or false if the /asyncquery endpoint is implemented